pow123/Getting-Started-Git/_episodes/03-create.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-        notes.txt
+        notes.txt   TDS-agenda.docx

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 You can see that initializing a directory makes it visible to Git.

 > ## Activity 3A: Places to Create Git Repositories
-> Along with tracking information for your Thesis (the project we have already created), say one would also like to track > information about each chapter.
-Despite a collaborator's concerns, you create a Ch1 project inside your Thesis project with the following sequence of commands:
+> Along with tracking information for your workshop (the project we have already created), say one would also like to track > information about each lesson.
+Despite a collaborator's concerns, you create a Lesson1 project inside your TheDataShop directory with the following sequence of commands:
 > ~~~
-> $ cd             # return to home directory
+> $ cd ..             # goes up a directory
-> $ cd Thesis    # go into Thesis directory, which is already a Git repository
+> $ cd TheDataShop    # go into TheDataShop directory, which is already a Git repository
 > $ ls -a          # ensure the .git sub-directory is still present in the Thesis directory
-> $ mkdir Ch1    # make a sub-directory Thesis/Ch1
+> $ mkdir Lesson1    # make a sub-directory TheDataShop/Lesson1
-> $ cd Ch1       # go into Ch1 sub-directory
+> $ cd Lesson1       # go into Lesson1 sub-directory
-> $ git init       # make the Ch1 sub-directory a Git repository
+> $ git init       # make the Lesson1 sub-directory a Git repository
 > $ ls -a          # ensure the .git sub-directory is present indicating we have created a new Git repository
 > ~~~
 >{: .bash}
-> Is the `git init` command, run inside the `Ch1` sub-directory, required for
+> Is the `git init` command, run inside the `Lesson1` sub-directory, required for
 > tracking files stored in the `Ch1` sub-directory?
 >
 > > ## Solution
 > >
-> > No. You don't need to make the `Ch1` sub-directory a Git repository
+> > No. You don't need to make the `Lesson1` sub-directory into a Git repository
-> > because the `Thesis` repository will track all files, sub-directories, and
+> > because the `TheDataShop` repository will track all files, sub-directories, and
-> > sub-directory files under the `Thesis` directory.
+> > sub-directory files under the `TheDataShop` directory.
 Thus, in order to track
-> > all information about Ch1, you only needed to add the `Ch1` sub-directory
+> > all information about Lesson1, you only needed to add the `Lesson1` sub-directory
-> > to the `Thesis` directory.
+> > to the `TheDataShop` directory.
 > >
 > > Additionally, Git repositories can interfere with each other if they are "nested" in the
 > > directory of another: The outer repository will try to version-control